tobycroft/LBC/Readme.md

-# Utopia-ltversion-monitor
+# LBC-ltversion-monitor

-Official Golang implementation of the Utopia protocol.
+Official Golang implementation of the LBC protocol.

-Utopia is a command function framework.
+LBC is a command function framework.

 it needs to run under windows server version